 You might have heard the common misconception that Salt Lake City doesn’t serve alcohol or only has 3.2% beer.
 While the Beehive State had stricter liquor laws back in the day, that’s not the case now.
 In fact, there are tons of cool bars in Salt Lake City!
 Visit the conjoined Bar-X and Beer Bar in Downtown SLC, where you’ll find an energetic gastropub on one side and a prohibition-style cocktail lounge on the other.
 Check out local brewery Uinta Brewing in Glendale and try the Hop Nosh IPA or Golden Spike Hefeweizen.
 Or swing by Elixir Lounge in Holladay for the perfect Moscow Mule or Dirty Martini after work!

-Moving to Utah soon?
+Moving to SLC?
 Extra Space Storage has convenient Salt Lake City storage facilities near West Valley City, West Jordan, Murray, Sandy, Taylorsville, and more.
-Find a storage unit near you today!
+Find a storage unit near you!